 Memory Care at The Bristal

 All of The Bristal Assisted Living’s communities offer a specialized memory care area called Reflections.
-In a safe and secure setting, seniors participate in fun, individualized, meaningful activities that help bring a sense of purpose and structure.
+In a safe and secure setting, seniors participate in fun, individualized, meaningful programming that helps bring a sense of purpose and structure.
 And family members are always part of the process.
 The Bristal at Lake Success is the first community of The Bristal to be fully dedicated to only caring for those with Alzheimer’s disease or dementia.

 At The Bristal at Lake Success, residents have the ability to voluntarily participate in the Feinstein Institute’s research on Alzheimer’s disease and dementia.
 These residents can reap the benefits of research that’s already being conducted as well as help make strides against the disease for the future.